This is the multi-page printable view of this section. Click here to print.

 Task-Specific SSH Parameter

-Task-specific ssh parameters override global ssh parameters configured in the user settings.
+Task-specific SSH parameters override global SSH settings.

 • ssh-port: specify if ssh uses a port other than the default port 22